romanovichim/TonFunClessons_Eng/9lesson/ninthlesson.md

 		.store_ref(state_init)
 		.store_ref(master_msg);

-It is well written about sending messages [here] (https://ton.org/docs/#/smart-contracts/messages), as well as in the third lesson.
+It is well written about sending messages [here](https://ton.org/docs/#/smart-contracts/messages), as well as in the third lesson.
 Using `store_ref` we send a message with information for the wallet contract.

-It remains only to send a message, for this we use `send_raw_message` from the [standard library] (https://ton.org/docs/#/func/stdlib?id=send_raw_message).
+It remains only to send a message, for this we use `send_raw_message` from the [standard library](https://ton.org/docs/#/func/stdlib?id=send_raw_message).

 We have already collected the msg variable, it remains to figure out `mode`.
 Each mode is described in [documentation](https://ton.org/docs/#/func/stdlib?id=send_raw_message).
 Let's look at an example to make it clearer.